markri/organist/src/Netvlies/Bundle/PublishBundle/README.md

 Dependencies
-- anyterm with apachy proxy setting to /console/exec and /console/open
+- anyterm with apachy/nginx proxy setting to /console/exec
 - php53
 - php-ssh2 package
-- pear
-- phing (for deployment of sudo files) (improve this OTAP-52)

 Setup
 - be sure to set permissions right of the app/cache and app/log directory